freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 "Could we generate all three of these at once, so they can just copy-paste them?"
 I asked.

 "We can do better than that," Steve said.
-"We can have button for each of them that puts the citation directly into their clipboard."
+"We can have a button for each of them that puts the citation directly into their clipboard."

 We worked fast, creating a simple MVP (Minimum Viable Product) by the end of Friday night.
 All it did was grab the current website's metadata and structure it as a citation.
 But it worked.

 Since it was my first hackathon, I didn't want the stress of staying in a hostel.
 So I'd splurged to get a hotel room.
 We had two twin beds, so each night we'd rotate which of us had to sleep on the floor.

 Saturday morning, our ambitions grew.
 I walked to the whiteboard and said to the team: "Citing websites is great and all.
-But a lot of the things student cite are in books or academic papers.
+But a lot of the things students cite are in books or academic papers.
 We need to be able to generate citations for those, too."

 We found an API that we could use to get citation information based on ISBN (a serial number used for books).
 And we hacked together a script that could search for academic papers based on their DOI (a serial number used for academic papers), then scrape data from the result page.